Storing data in Webflow Cloud

 Project settings in Webflow Cloud

 Save the changes and redeploy your app.
-Once your app deploys you should see the bindings tab in the dashboard.
+Once your app deploys you should see the storage tab in the dashboard.

 After declaring a binding, make sure you’ve generated the types for your binding.
 After running the following command, you’ll be able to access the API methods on your binding.